LiskArchive/lisk-sdk/README.md

 #### Check correct version

-Especially when installing on Ubuntu, check if you have a compatible node version runnging:
+Especially when installing on Ubuntu, check if you have a compatible node version running:

 ```
 node -v